Skip to navigation menu Skip to content

 Radiation therapy uses high-energy particles to kill cancer cells.
 A machine sends a dose of radiation into the body.
 Doctors aim the radiation at the place where they know or suspect there is cancer.

-Our radiation oncologist, Dr. Ralph Ermoian, is very experienced in caring for children.
-He helps your child’s team decide if radiation may be helpful and what type of radiation to use.
+Our are very experienced in caring for children, teens and young adults.
+They help your team decide if radiation may be helpful and what type of radiation to use.

 Learn more about Seattle Children's Radiation Therapy Service.